timbolaj/pokemon/README.md

 A web app that acts as a pokédex (like a pokemon encyclopedia) with select information on 150 pokemons.

-* Front-end: React, CSS, bootstrap
+* Front-end: React, CSS, bootstrap, react-router, redux

 ## Final Product